 Many homes have a room which experiences very hot conditions in summer, especially in the afternoons.
 This will usually be a room on the western side of the house.
 Plants selected for these areas need to be very hardy and it is advisable to refrain from flowering varieties unless you are willing to rotate the pot plant seasonally.
 Two great all year round foliage plants for hot areas include philodendron ‘Xanadu’ and for a bit more height, the golden cane palm.
 Be sure to plant these in a nice big pot and use a high quality potting mix such as Searles Platinum Potting Mix.

 Dark rooms in the middle of the home can be difficult to decorate with plant life as plants require light to photosynthesise their food.
-Lush foliage plants such as philodendron ‘Xanadu’, aspidistra ‘Cast Iron Plant’ and spathiphyllum ‘Sensation’ can survive these light starved conditions, but will need to visit outside filtered light every few weeks to stay healthy.
+Lush foliage plants such as philodendron ‘Xanadu’, aspidistra ‘Cast Iron Plant’ and spathiphyllum ‘Sensation’ can survive these light-starved conditions, but will need to visit outside filtered light every few weeks to stay healthy.
 A trick for great indoor pot plants is to keep two sets of pot plants; one set can be indoors while the other set is growing in a shady position outdoors.
 Whenever the set indoors starts to look a little tired, it can swap positions with the outside set.
-While the plants are outside, take the opportunity to give them a dose of SeaMax Fish & Kelp to keep them looking healthy, clean and glossy.
-If rotating plants regularly in this way, it is advisable to keep plants in plastic pots which can slide inside the indoor display pot.
-This will make the job of moving them so much easier as you won’t need to carry the heavy ceramic pots around.
+While the plants are outside, take the opportunity to give them a dose of SeaMax Organic Fertiliser Liquid to keep them looking healthy, clean and glossy.
+If plants are regularly rotating in this way, it is advisable to keep them in plastic pots that can slide inside the indoor display pot.
+This will make moving them much easier as you won’t need to carry the heavy ceramic pots around.

-Bathrooms are moist environments which are often located in a lighter area of the home and are therefore ideal for plants such as maiden hair ferns and asplenium bird’s nest fern.
+Bathrooms are moist environments that are often located in a lighter area of the home and are therefore ideal for plants such as maiden hair ferns and Asplenium bird’s nest fern.
 If your ferns start to turn yellow there could be a few problems that need to be addressed (see the table below for symptoms, cause and solution).

 For more great tips on indoor pot plants continue